catid/longhair/README.md

-There is another alternative way to do erasure codes efficiently called rateless codes, where there is no need to specify a value for `m` and you can generate as many redundant symbols as needed.
+There is another alternative way to do erasure codes efficiently called rateless codes, where there is no need to specify a value for `m` and you can generate as many redundant blocks as needed.
 This saves a bit of overhead in actual UDP protocols.
 Rateless codes tend to be more efficient for high-speed protocols like file transfer.
 The best software for rateless codes at this time is likely [Wirehair](https://github.com/catid/wirehair).